deepdeepdot/deep-draft/01-nano-slides.md

 #### Ex: Image Compression

-<p align="left">Suppose you have an image of size 640x360, how can we get an image of size 320x180 (half the image!?)</p>
+<p align="left">Suppose you have an image of size 640x360, how can we get an image of size 320x180?</p>

     import matplotlib.pyplot as plt